Contributing subtitles for Plum Village

 On this page we aim to provide all the instructions and resources you need to start to create subtitles.

-Whilst anyone can work on and submit subtitles to Amara, since it is public, we encourage you to get in touch with us if you will be creating subtitles.
-In this way, we can offer support and feedback.
+Whilst anyone can work on and submit subtitles to Amara, since it is public, we encourage you to introduce yourself in our subtitling community forum if you will be creating subtitles.
+This is also a place you can ask questions, get feedback and support other subtitling volunteers.

 Navigating to Plum Village videos on Amara